sedihub/deep_learning_research/gan/README.md

 ![Sampling histogram of MNIST images](https://github.com/sedihub/deep_learning_research/blob/master/gan/.images/generated_images_with_image_pixel_means.png?raw=true)

 We can play with the labels, too.
-I was really hoping to see 3 and 8 looking the same similar to what is seen in knowledge distillation (see [Hinton's paper](https://arxiv.org/abs/1503.02531)):
+I was really hoping to see 3 and 8 looking the same similar to what is seen in knowledge distillation (see [Hinton's paper](https://arxiv.org/abs/1503.02531)).
+Nonetheless, we can see how in the case with input of 5 and 0, the generator tries to have a combination of both:

 ![Sampling histogram of MNIST images](https://github.com/sedihub/deep_learning_research/blob/master/gan/.images/combined_hidden_representation.png?raw=true)